 - FDA registered and GMP certified.
 Suitable for vegetarian and vegan diets.
 Free from soy, gluten, and dairy, and contains no GMO ingredients or artificial fillers.

 - 100% safe and natural, with no side effects.

 Interval training to lose weight

-Another exercise which relies on high intensity work outs is circuit training.
+Another exercise that relies on high-intensity workouts is circuit training.
 This is a series of strength and cardio exercises repeated several times with only a little rest in between.
-What’s great about this option is not only that it burns calories, but it provides variety in your exercise regime.
+What’s great about this option is that it burns calories and provides variety in your exercise regime.